The SM63: A Go-To Outdoor Microphone

 If the mic location has extreme winds, use the A81WS windscreen.
 It can be fastened to the SM63 by using self-adhering VELCRO® (the hook portion) on the upper part of the mic.
 The hooks of the VELCRO will grab the open cells of the A81WS foam.
 By using the A53M shock mount you'll also supply additional isolation from structural vibration, if required.

-Whether you're trekking into the depths of the jungle to research the sounds of wildlife, or just sitting inside an insulated beach home wanting to hear the sound of waves crashing, the SM63 will serve you well.
+Whether you're trekking into the depths of the jungle to research the sounds of wildlife, or just sitting inside an insulated beach home wanting to hear the sound of waves crashing, the SM63 will serve you well as an outdoor microphone.